-- Low-level laser therapy for short-term pain reduction - Spinal manipulation and mobilization as an adjunct to usual care for shoulder pain with associated pain or restricted movement of the cervico-thoracic spine - Multimodal care that includes the combination of: - Heat/Cold i. - Joint mobilization ii. - iii.
+- Low-level laser therapy for short-term pain reduction - Spinal manipulation and mobilization as an adjunct to usual care for shoulder pain with associated pain or restricted movement of the cervico-thoracic spine - Multimodal care that includes the combination of: - i.
+Heat/Cold - ii.
+Joint mobilization - iii.
 Range of motion exercise